Sharif-Rezaie/CX10-511-poc/README.md

 ### A self hosted runner poc example repo.

 #### Running another test from the ec2 runner
-Will egress only work? will find out in the next actionflow
+1.Will egress only work? will find out in the next actionflow